Knut Olav Rindarøy

-Knut Olav Rindarøy (born 17 July 1985) is a retired Norwegian footballer who played for Molde, Deportivo La Coruña and the Norwegian National Team.
+Knut Olav Rindarøy (born 17 July 1985) is a Norwegian former footballer who played for Molde, Deportivo La Coruña and the Norwegian National Team.

 Club career

 Rindarøy began his career with Molde FK in 2003 and appeared in over 200 league matches with the Norwegian club.
 His play with the club led to interest from various top European sides.
 On 18 January 2010, Skysports.com reported that Rindarøy was travelling to England for trials with Everton, Nottingham Forest, and Manchester United – which was confirmed by Molde director Tarje Nordstrand Jacobsen.
 On 20 August 2010 it was reported that he has signed with Spain's Deportivo La Coruña.
 Rindarøy made his debut for Deportivo La Coruña against Almeria on 26 September 2010.

 On 29 November 2017, Rindarøy announced his retirement from football due to injuries.